sara-sabr/github-evaluation/slide-one.md

-## Courses explained
+## Purpose

 The goal of this evaluation is to prioritize the courses that are compatible with each team member's role.
 In the next slides we will discuss which courses are meant for each member and why.

+These questions will be answered:
+  - Time of completetion for each course
+  - Specify a set of courses for each team member

+Note: This will only appear in the speaker notes window.

 ### Team

-The following courses should be taken by all members.
+These courses should be taken by all members.
   - [What is GitHub?](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be) (video)<sup>1</sup>
   - [Discover GitHub Pages](https://www.youtube.com/watch?v=2MsN8gpT6jY&feature=youtu.be) (video)<sup>1</sup>
   - Introduction to GitHub course<sup>2</sup>